Minor Changes

 4. Commit and open PR — Ask Claude to commit your changes and create a Pull Request to main.
 Claude returns the PR URL.

-5. Review and merge (you) — Wait for CI to pass, review the PR, test the preview URL, then merge in GitHub.
+5. Review and merge (you) — Wait for CI to pass, review the PR, test the preview URL posted in the PR comment, then merge in GitHub.
 Claude does not review or merge.

 What the Skill Does